 The underlying concept behind the statutory rape charge is that victims are inherently unable to consent, because they are below the age of consent – even if they willingly participate.
 No amount of willingness or emotional devotion on the part of the victim is a defense to statutory rape charges, because the charge arises from the victim’s age, not from their attitude toward the sexual activity.
 The age of consent is 16 in Pennsylvania, but varies across the U.S. In some states, such as California and Florida, the age of consent is 18 years.

-Is Mistake of Age a Defense to Statutory Rape in PA?
+Is Mistake of Age a Defense to Statutory Rape in Philadelphia?

 Unfortunately for defendants, 18 Pa.
 Cons.
 Stat. § 3102 explicitly states that ignorance of the victim’s age is not a defense – at least, not under certain circumstances.
 The statute states that if the victim is less than 14 years old, “it is no defense that the defendant did not know the age of the child or reasonably believed the child to be the age of 14 years or older.”